nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger" role="alert">:exclamation: <strong>Caution:</strong>
 This command is the only guaranteed way for the data file to be saved when you exit the application.
-To prevent, always exit the application using this command instead of any other way.
+To prevent losing data, always exit the application using this command instead of any other way.
 </div>

 **Example:**